-There are several possibilities as to what could have caused the events of 22nd of May 1867.
-Matilde was supposed to attend a gala evening at the theatre that night.
-The most accepted possibility is that the gauze of her dress caught fire when she intended to hide a cigarette from her father.
+There are several possibilities as to what could have caused the events of 22 May 1867.
+Mathilde was supposed to attend a gala evening at the theatre that night.
+The most accepted possibility is that the gauze of her dress caught fire when she tried to hide a cigarette from her father.
 The subsequent burning of the dress caused second and third-degree burns on her legs, back, neck and arms.
 She apparently survived the initial incident, but since treatment for burns was not as available as it is today, she died on 6 June 1867 at Schloss Hetzendorf.
 The fire and her later death were witnessed by several members of her family.

 Harper’s Weekly stated,

 “On 22 May, as she was standing at a window in the palace in Vienna, talking with her young cousin the Archduke FREDERICK (Archduke Friedrich, Duke of Teschen?), she suddenly felt a burning heat and screamed out.
 Her attendants hastened toward her and perceived that the unfortunate lady was in flames.
 From some cause unknown, for it is said there was neither fire nor light in the room, her clothes had taken fire, and her back, arm, neck, and the lower extremities were seriously burned before the flames could be extinguished.
 It was supposed that she must have trodden on a match which had been carelessly dropped on the floor.
 At the same time of the accident, the worst results were apprehended, in consequence of the inflammation that supervened, but a few days later it was announced that the unfavourable symptoms were subsiding, and hopes of her recovery were entertained.
 The prolonged suffering was, however, too much for her system, and she expired on 6 June, at eight o’clock.”

 Mathilde was buried in the Imperial Crypt in Vienna.